Srikanth (actor, born 1979)

 Srikanth is an Indian actor known for his works predominantly in Tamil and Telugu films.
 He is credited as Sriram in Telugu films.
 He debuted in K. Balachander's tele serial Jannal – Marabu Kavithaigal (1999).
-His film debut was in the romantic film Roja Kootam (2002) and went on to star in more such films including April Maadhathil (2002), Parthiban Kanavu (2003) and Okariki Okaru (2003).
+His film debut was in the romantic film Roja Kootam (2002) and went on to star in more such films including April Maadhathil (2002), Parthiban Kanavu (2003), Okariki Okaru (2003) and Kana Kandaen (2005).
 He subsequently went on to portray action roles in Drohi (2010).
-In 2012, he starred in Nanban.
+He starred in Nanban (2012), remake of 3 Idiots directed by S. Shankar.

 Personal life

 Srikanth was born to a Telugu-father (from Chittoor) and Tamil-mother (from Kumbakonam) in Chennai.
 His family hailed from Tirupati and he was raised in Hyderabad.
 His father worked in State Bank of India.
 Srikanth had an elder brother who died due to dengue after he returned from United States.
 Srikanth uses the name Sriram in Telugu films to avoid confusion with his contemporary Srikanth.

 He married Vandana secretly and lived together for three months.
 They both later went to court after allegations against Vandana.
 The court ruled in favor of Vandana.
 He remarried Vandana on 7 September 2008, who had completed her MBA in Australia.
 The couple has two children.

-On 23 June 2025, Srikanth was arrested for buying cocaine and abusing the substance.
-He was later arrested by Tamil Nadu Police and put into police custody.
+On 23 June 2025, Srikanth was arrested by Tamil Nadu Police for possession of cocaine.